-See What the Big Deal Is With A Balance Transfer
+See What the Big Deal Is: Save Money on Interest and Pay Fewer Bills with a Balance Transfer

 Today, the average American household with credit card debt has balances topping $16,000—and pays almost $1,300 a year in credit card interest1.
 Add on loans, medical bills, and more, and you could be managing multiple bills and paying a lot of interest.

 So how can you master your debt?
 Let’s see how Jacob and Emma handle it.

 Both have about $3,000 in high-rate debt from credit cards, loans, medical bills, and more.

 Jacob thinks, “I have a plan to get out of debt.
 I got this.”
 But Emma knows she’s spending too much on interest and decides to do something about it—a balance transfer.

 So while Jacob keeps juggling his high-interest balances, Emma transfers her balances to one card to get a low promo rate.
 She knows that low promo rate will expire, so she makes a plan to pay off her balances before her rate goes up.

 Jacob’s only making minimum payments and struggling to keep track of all his monthly bills.
 But Emma has just one lower payment to manage now.

 Each of Jacob’s balances keeps racking up interest.
 Meanwhile, Emma’s saving money on interest—and because she hasn’t made purchases on her balance transfer card, she’s avoiding extra interest charges.